Cheers to our "talented" literature prize awardee. Your pain his gain !!!

 An extraordinary General Assembly is scheduled for February 8, at which time a new committee will be elected.
 According to another related press release, these measures were "taken to ensure the continuation of the club in accordance of the new circumstances aiming at Egyptianizing it".

 JANUARY 26 OR BLACK SATURDAY.
 Zamalek is a ghost island.
-Instead of preparing for one of her well-attended aprés-polo soirées, Cairo socialite Kadria Foda watches in disbelief from the safety of the Marespini Building on Gezira Street as the city center burns.
-Foreigners perish in the Turf Club fire while other British properties in Cairo are torched by an unruly mob.
+Instead of preparing for one of her well-attended aprés-polo soirées, Cairo socialite Kadria Foda watches in disbelief from the safety of the Marespini Building on Gezira Street as downtown Cairo goes up in flames.
+Foreigners perish in the Turf Club fire while other British properties are torched by an unruly mob.
 Across from Foda's apartment stands an abandoned Gezira Sporting Club.
 It was as though Cairo's great green lung had stopped breathing.
 Had its Egyptianization been delayed by a few days, perhaps it too would have gone up in smoke.

 Another chapter in Gezira Sporting Club's history was about to unfold.

 FORTY YEARS LATER.
 1995.
-Kadria Foda watches as several surviving palms and other decorative trees are bulldozed at the Gezira Sporting Club to make way for new collateral facilities.
-Cairo's great outdoors is rapidly vanishing in an attempt to accommodate a struggling population that quadrupled in four decades.
-The city's exhausted lungs are collapsing.
-Increasingly, its skyline is silouhetted against a dark, polluted pall evoking January 1952's Black Saturday, that fateful turning point in Egypt's recent history, a milestone that was supposedly going to sweep down the drain all the wrongs of the past and turn this region into a better one...
+Kadria Foda still at No. 14 Gezira street (ex-Marespini Bldg) watches as several surviving palms and other decorative trees are bulldozed at the Gezira Sporting Club to make way for new collateral facilities.
+Cairo's great outdoors is rapidly vanishing.
+Egypt’s population quadrupled in four decades!
+The capital’s exhausted lungs are collapsing.
+Increasingly, Cairo’s skyline is silouhetted against a dark, polluted pall evoking January 1952's Black Saturday, that fateful turning point in Egypt's recent history, a milestone that was supposedly going to drain the colonial swamps undoing the wrongs of the past and turn this region into a better one...

 Post-centennial chairmen of the board: 1982 - 2015